icinganalysis/icinganalysis.github.io/content/Reading Order.md

 [* Well, mostly, a few post-NACA era ones are mixed in.]

-This is the main focus of the blog.
+This is the main focus of the blog, the National Advisory Committee for Aeronautics publications on aircraft icing, 1918 to 1958.

 This blog was written in "threads" or themes on topics.
 It is suggested, but not required, to read the articles in the order below.

 - [Introduction]({filename}introduction.md)
 - [Icing on Cylinders Tread]({filename}Icing on Cylinders.md)